VUELTA CICLISTA A ESPAÑA SEUR

 The game also provides classification sheets in case you want to play a stage race.
 All the stages are similar and the classification is a points classification, with 40 awarded to the winner of the stage, 36 points to the secont... and one point to the 25th rider.

 To me, this does not mean this is a stage race game, and I will file it under "one-day race games".
-Needless to say, the game also goes straight to my favorite games list.
+Needless to say, this game also goes straight to my favorite games list.

 |INDEX (MAIN)||ALL THE GAMES||ALPHABETICAL||CATEGORIES||WHAT'S NEW|